Extended Opportunity Programs & Services (EOPS)

 You may be eligible to receive EOPS services if you meet all the following criteria:

-- You have not completed 70 (or more) units of degree applicable college units, including courses taken at other colleges.
+Have not completed 70 (or more) units of degree applicable college units, including courses taken at other colleges.

-- You are determined to be educationally disadvantaged.
+Are determined to be educationally disadvantaged.

 Services